Everything we know about the pangolin — the scaly mammal that may have spread the coronavirus to humans

 Despite their forced interactions with humans, pangolins are mostly solitary in the wild.
 With the exception of one species, the long-tailed African pangolin, the animals spend most of the day sleeping in hollow trees or underground holes.
 At night, they hunt for insects such as ants and termites with their long, sticky tongues, which can stretch up to 16 inches.

-Pangolins don’t have any teeth, but they rely on other features like their sharp claws to dig through insect mounds or strip away the bark from trees.
-They also have powerful tails that can support them when hanging upside-down from branches.
+Pangolins don’t have teeth, but they rely on other features like their sharp claws to dig through insect mounds or strip away the bark from trees.
+They also have powerful tails that can support them when hanging upside down from branches.

-Pangolins meet up once per year to mate, but babies are abandoned by their mothers after about two years.
+Pangolins meet up once a year to mate, but mothers abandon their young after about two years.
 As the animals get older, their soft, white scales begin to harden and grow darker.
 Scientists believe pangolins are the only scaled mammal.

 When a predator approaches, the animals can curl themselves into a ball and tuck their faces underneath their tail to protect themselves.
-But those defense mechanisms are no match against poachers.
+But those defence mechanisms are no match against poachers.

 Pangolins are illegally traded for their meat and scales